jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (2) A person's consent to nomination—
   (a) must, unless subsection (3) applies, be given in writing or electronically; but (b) need not be given at the time the nomination paper is lodged.
-(3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2), may be signified to the Returning Officer in any manner approved by the Electoral Commission.
+(3) Where any person is for the time being outside New Zealand, his or her consent, for the purposes of subsection (2), may be signified in any manner approved by the Electoral Commission.
 (3A)
-(4) Every nomination paper and every consent and every logo submitted under subsection (3A) for inclusion on the ballot paper shall be lodged with or given to the Returning Officer for the district not later than noon on nomination day.
-The Returning Officer shall give a receipt in writing for every nomination accepted by him or her.
+(4) A nomination paper and a person’s consent to nomination must be lodged with the Electoral Commission, in accordance with the requirements notified under section 142(2)﻿(b), no later than noon on nomination day.
+(4A) The Electoral Commission must acknowledge, in writing, receipt of a nomination made in accordance with the requirements in subsections (1) to (3).
-(5) Each constituency candidate shall be nominated by a separate nomination paper in such manner as, in the opinion of the Returning Officer, is sufficient to identify the constituency candidate.
+(5) Each constituency candidate shall be nominated by a separate nomination paper in such manner as, in the opinion of the Electoral Commission, is sufficient to identify the constituency candidate.
 (6) Every constituency candidate shall ensure that the name or names shown on the nomination paper as the name or names to be used on the ballot paper are short enough to fit on the ballot paper.
 (7) No elector may nominate more than 1 constituency candidate.
-(8) Any registered elector of the district may inspect any nomination paper or consent at the Returning Officer’s office without payment at any time when the office is open for the transaction of business.
+(8)

 ### 144 Deposit by candidate
-(1) Every constituency candidate, or some person on the constituency candidate’s behalf, shall deposit with the Returning Officer the sum of $300 not later than noon on nomination day.
+(1) Every constituency candidate, or some person on the constituency candidate’s behalf, must deposit with the Electoral Commission the sum of $300 not later than noon on nomination day.
 (2) The deposit must be paid—
   (a) in cash; or
   (b) by direct credit to a bank account nominated by the Electoral Commission.